So, you want to spend your spare time ironing?

 Set up a Facebook page for your business, where you can post regular updates and customers can post reviews.

 You can also consider advertising in shop windows, your local paper, the Yellow Pages and, eventually, even set up your own website.

 Top tips for making money with ironing

 Running an ironing business doesn’t have to be complicated but there are a few things you should keep in mind:

 - Get some business cards printed for free with Vistaprint, and hand them out at every opportunity.

 - Smokers need not apply.
 If your customers get a whiff of smoke on their clothes you won’t be expecting any repeat business.

 - Ironing in the summer can be hot work so pick up a cheap fan to keep you cool while you’re working.

-- Good business insurance is a must in case you iron a hole in anyone’s designer suit.
+- Good professional indemnity insurance is a must in case you iron a hole in anyone’s designer suit.